Missouri has sent nearly 80 percent more absentee ballots compared to 2016 election

 “What we saw in August would compete with any normal presidential general election,” Ashcroft said.
 “We are substantially above that.”

-According to the secretary of state’s office, there are more than 4.3 million voters registered in Missouri.
+According to the secretary of state’s office, there are more than 4.3 million voters registered in the state of Missouri.

-“We can safely say that 15% to 20% of the people that will be voting have already voted,” Ashcroft said.
+“We can safely say that 15 to 20 percent of the people that will be voting have already voted,” Ashcroft said.

 Due to the pandemic, Missouri is offering absentee and mail-in voting this year.
-Nearly 5,000 ballots were not counted for during the August primary.
-That’s less than 1% of all votes there were cast.
+Nearly 5,000 ballots were not counted for during the August primary, that’s less than one percent of all votes there were cast.

 “We see things as simple as you send back your ballot envelope, but you forgot to put your ballot in it,” Ashcroft said.